maxsdw/vRap-js/README.md

 ## MVC Application
 ***

-Model, view and controller are three basic components you can use to construct an application, working as separate units, they don't need to know each other, but they are able to communicate themselves in order to provide an expected behavior.
+Model, view and controller are three basic components you can use to construct an application, they work as separate units but are able to communicate themselves in order to provide an expected behavior.
+A view can be aware of the existence of a specific model but it doesn't know about controllers, a model doesn't know about views nor controllers and a controller knows about views an models.

 ### Defining a model

 The model is a client-side representation of a set of records, for example a table in a database.
 We can operate the data freely before sent it to the persistence.
 Let's create a new model that holds the data for registered users.

+        vRap.Actions.define( 'DemoApp.models.Users', (function() {
-        vRap.Actions.define('DemoApp.models.Users', {
+                return {
                         extend: 'Base.primitives.Model',
-                publicMethods: {
-                        init: function( callback ) {
+                        init: function() {
-                                console.log(this.data); // Prints the data object attached to this model }
+                                console.log( this.properties.data ); // Prints the data object attached to this model
                         }
-        });
+                };
+        })(), {} );

-        vRap.Actions.create( 'DemoApp.models.Users', 'usersModel', {
+        vRap.Actions.create( 'DemoApp.models.Users', 'models.users', {
                 data: [
                         {
                                 'id': '534534',
                                 'name': 'John Doe',
-                                'alias': 'johndoe',
+                                'nickname': 'johndoe',
                                 'email': 'john_doe@maxsdw.com',
                                 'age': 34
                         },
                         {
                                 'id': '534535',
                                 'name': 'Felix Hash',
-                                'alias': 'felixhash',
+                                'nickname': 'felixhash',
                                 'email': 'felix_hash@maxsdw.com',
                                 'age': 28
                         }